chrismatchett/met-expo-demos-2/README.md

 #### There is no built-in Expo support for UDP.

 * We eventually created a test UDP connection using the react-native-udp package.
-* Our environment required react-native-udp 4.1.5, ater versions would not build.
+* Our environment required react-native-udp 4.1.5, later versions would not build.

 #### The Expo Go App does not support UDP connections.

 * We used the built in Expo module,  expo-dev-client.
-* We built an APK file to test on Android
+* We built an APK file so we could test our own local Android app.
+* The local Expo App did support UDP connections

+#### The Local Expo Dev App would not work without Internet Connectivity

+* Connection to the Tello drone requires connecting your device to the Tello's built-in WiFi network.
+* The local Expo App hangs without a working Internet connection.
+* Therefore we could use the local Expo App any further.

+#### React Native as a solution

+* React Native did not have an issue establishing a UDP connection to the Tello drone in development mode.
+* We ported our code from the Expo app to React Native and were delighted to see the drone fly in response to our app's commands.